 You’ve got plenty to share with your clients: Sales and events, industry tips and tricks, updates about your business, maybe even some personal wins.
 Sending these regular updates (and the occasional discount) turns first- or second-time customers into the dream: lifelong regulars.

-Here are the six best email marketing tips to create a newsletter that’s not just a must-open but a must-read — and most important of all: an I-must-book-with-her-now!
+Here are the six best email marketing tips to create a newsletter that’s not just a must-open but a must-read — and most important of all: an I-must-book-with-them-now!

 Consistency is key, but being clever earns a few points, too.

 By creating a recognizable subject line or branding, your readers know exactly what to expect when they see you pop up in their inbox.

 Have fun and get creative with these top email subject line tips:

 Alliteration is using the same letter to begin each word.
 It’s got quite the ring to it, like The Massage Minute or The Barber Bulletin.